lycanthrobby/lycanthrobby/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Noah!
 He/Him; Bisexual (masc leaning) and Trans!
-You can call me Noah, but you can also call me Robby, Crow(ley) or any nickname you'd like, I do not mind :)
+You can call me Noah, but you can also call me Robby, Crow(ley), Barty or any nickname you'd like, I do not mind.
+I am a fictkin, so it brings me immense joy when people call me by my coping kins names!

 <center><img src="IMG_3138.jpeg" alt="trans rights"><center></center>